mavaneerden/rocket-control-systems/README.md

 ## File structure
 - `lib`: Contains a header-only custom library for kRPC.
 This is where most of the calculations are done.
 - `missions`: Each folder in this directory corresponds to a certain mission that I've done in the game.
-Each mission has its own craftfile that contains the spacecraft used for the mission.
+Each mission has its own craftfile for the spacecraft used during the mission.

 ## Mission list